Hurricane Florence: What the Carolinas Learned

 Multiple Hurricane Florence recovery projects are underway in partnership with federal and local government agencies.
 ReBuild NC, an initiative launched by the state of North Carolina, has begun strategic redevelopment of river basins and is adding flood-resistant infrastructure to homes and commercial properties.
 ReBuild NC also has a homeowner recovery program that provides assistance or reimbursement for repair for uninsured damage.

 According to NC Flood, North Carolina’s flood insurance program, homeowners can take or participate in the following financial and structural precautions to mitigate flood damage:

 Unfortunately, because Florence came so far inland, many homeowners who weren’t required by flood maps to have flood insurance or flood-resistant architecture faced costly and uninsured repairs.
 If there’s any takeaway from the far-reaching devastation of Florence, it’s that you don’t need to live right by the water for your home to be wrecked by flooding.

 Not sure if your home has characteristics that might make it more susceptible to flood damage?
-Look up your property address to better understand your flood risk.
+Talk to an agent to better understand your flood risk.

 The Coasts Will See More Florences in Future Hurricane Seasons

 The case of Hurricane Florence tells us several important things about the nature of flooding today.
 Perhaps most importantly, climate change will bring more intense storms to the coasts each hurricane season, and the heightened scale of those storms have the potential to impact more people.

 This means flood policymakers must plan accordingly for the increased flood risk of millions of homeowners, including those that liver further inland.
 These communities need appropriate insurance, appropriate flood-resistant infrastructure, and appropriate assistance programs to be resilient during future floods.

 To learn more about what you can do now to prepare for a flood, head to our Intro to Flood page.